forensicmatt/RustyUsn/README.md

 A fast and cross platform USN Parser written in Rust.
 Output is [JSONL](http://jsonlines.org/).

 # Tools
 There are currently two tools associated with this package. rusty_usn and listen_usn.
-Neither currently implement records for usn record version 3 and 4.
+Not currently implement records for usn record version 4 or version 3 with utilized 128 bit references.
+(Works for Version 3 still using 64 bit references in place).

 ## rust_usn